DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Rules Changes.md

 ---
 # New Bonus Actions

-As in Baldur's Gate 3, shoving, dipping and consuming a potion now take a bonus action instead of an action.
+As in Baldur's Gate 3, shoving, dipping a weapon, and consuming a potion now take a bonus action instead of an action.
+If you choose to shove as a bonus action, you may only move them away 5ft, not knock them prone.

 # Banned Spells
 - Silvery Barbs: It causes too much buffoonery.
 Imagine if an enemy mage just gave you disadvantage on a whim.